Dholeson/HI-clip-creator/README.md

 python build_binary.py
 ```

 The compiled binary will be written to `dist/halo-clip-creator` (or `halo-clip-creator.exe` on Windows) and bundles the CLI + UI entrypoints.
+The builder explicitly pulls in OpenCV (`cv2`) so OCR monitoring works out-of-the-box.
 Tesseract and OBS with obs-websocket still need to be installed on the target machine.
 You can attach the `dist/` artifact directly to a GitHub release.